Publish date:

 Utilize tools such as organizational charts and white space analysis to identify opportunities for addressing client issues with superior solutions.
 This approach helps strengthen loyalty and deepen partnerships.
 KAM's goal is for clients to see their provider as a competent partner rather than merely a supplier.
 Gaining a thorough understanding of your client is crucial for this.

 Familiarizing yourself with your client’s organizational hierarchy is beneficial.
-Tools like an Org Chart, which is native to Salesforce, are effective for mapping out and understanding the internal dynamics of your client's organization.
+Tools like an Org Chart, native to Salesforce, are effective for mapping out and understanding the internal dynamics of your client's organization.

 Look for opportunity

 Enhancing your key accounts often involves upselling or introducing new products.
-Stronger relationships provide deeper insights into the challenges your clients face.
+Stronger relationships provide deeper insights into your clients' challenges.
 By addressing these challenges, you can naturally increase the size of your deals over time.

-To effectively cross-sell within existing key accounts, a robust strategy and well-crafted strategic account plans are essential.
+A robust strategy and well-crafted strategic account plans are essential for effectively cross-selling within existing key accounts.
 These tools equip Key Account Managers and sales teams with best practices.

 Also, focus on offering solutions that genuinely benefit the customer.
 If you attempt to sell products that aren't related to their needs, you might find these efforts unfruitful.